anthrogeek/Conference/README.md

 ### Explain your design choices

-For the session implementation I modeled the conference implementation, but removed things like display name since I didn't need it for sessions.
+For the session implementation I modeled the conference class, but removed things like display name since I didn't need it for sessions.

-I chose to add speaker property as a StringProperty to Session class and then filtered session query results on speaker.
+I added speaker name as a string to get featured speaker announcements.
+I added websafeConferenceKey to sessions that pass the key from the Conference class to show the parent/child relationship and to be able to show all sessions within a conference.

+**name = ndb.StringProperty(required=True)**
+This stores the session name and is required and is stored as a string property.

+**highlights      = ndb.StringProperty()**
+Highlist various key sessions

+**organizerUserId = ndb.StringProperty()**
+stores the user id although this can also be gotten from the parent userid.

+**speaker         = ndb.StringProperty()**
+Stores speaker information and makes it easy to get featured speaker.

+**duration        = ndb.IntegerProperty()**
+How long a session runs and is stored as an Integer.

+**typeOfSession   = ndb.StringProperty(repeated=True)**
+Shows the types of sessions and can be repeated since there can be more than one type.

+**startDate       = ndb.DateProperty()**
+Shows when the session begins and is held in a DateProperty.

+**startTime       = ndb.TimeProperty()**
+Shows what time a session starts.
+Held in TimeProperty type.

+**websafeConferenceKey = ndb.StringProperty()**
+Stores the conference key for the session in a websafe URL and works for the parent/child connection between conference and session.

 ## Task 2: Add Sessions to User Wishlist
+For sessions to be added to wishlists I added websafeSessionKey to show that connection between the two.

 ### Define the following Endpoints methods

 - `addSessionToWishlist(SessionKey)`
-   adds the session to the user's wishlist they of sessions to attend
+   adds the session to the user's wishlist of sessions to attend

 - `getSessionsInWishlist()`
    query for all the sessions that the user is interested in

+- `deleteSessionFromWishlist()`
+	deletes the session from the user's wishlist of sessions to attend.

 ## Task 3: Work on indexes and queries